Sreejith-nair511/Poly_Nomial__Additon/README.md

 Consist of all the neccessary files from my seminar
---->The main code is labelled is poly.c
+--->The main code is labelled as poly.c
 --->It also consist of additonal photos to explain the code.

 Play with the code and have fun